ADGEfficiency/dsr-rl/PITCHME.md

 Low bias
 - we are using actual experience
-- no chance for a bootstrapped function to mislead
+- no chance for a bootstrapped function to mislead us

 ---
 ### Monte Carlo algorithm